"You'll never take me alive, Zim!" Dib cried, and struck a heroic pose, and waved his arms around dramatically.

 Knives came out of the ceiling.

 Dib felt his stomach drop, and he tried to recoil, but he had nowhere to go.
-He stared convulsively as several long arms, bristling with what looked like an array of surgical equipment, descended towards him face.
+He stared convulsively as several long arms, bristling with what looked like an array of surgical equipment, descended towards his face.
 Dib sucked in a breath as one of the arms reached for him, his entire body shaking, while his heart tried to claw its way out through his throat.
 They couldn't be doing this again...not again...

 Dib stiffened.
 And then he realized that the "surgical knife" had just shaved a big bald streak right through his thick black hair.

 "HEY!" he squawked indignantly, simultaneously embarrassed they were shaving him and relieved that it wasn't something worse.
 The Irkens snickered nastily, and Dib snapped his mouth shut, glaring.
-He just hoped that was the extent of the torture for today, and watched dispassionately as more and more inky strands drifted to the floor, flinching now and then whenever the razor nicked his ear.
+He just hoped that was the extent of the torture for today, and watched dispassionately as more and more inky strands drifted to the floor, flinching now and then whenever the 99999999999999razor nicked his ear.
 Well...he'd needed a hair-cut, anyway.

 The chair moved beneath him, and pulled him upright.
-A cable was plugged into the Pak on his back, and a black computer screen emerged from the wall.
+A cable was plugged into the PAK on his back, and a black computer screen emerged from the wall.
 One of the Irken, wearing a white lab coat and a pair of goggles, stood watching the screen as it scanned through a list of data, every now and again making notes on the clip-board in his hands.